tjscientist/Yamaha-Preamp-Work/README.md

 What you see up here currently (as of November 2025) are a collection of files, specs, and simulations I have put together and am trying to get organized into something cohesive.
 Below I will delineate each section and what is in it.
 As always, please feel free to comment, ask questions, and/or add your own experiences.

+This is still an ongoing endeavor and there is much I want to do.
+I am always open to suggestions.

 ## Altium Files

 I use Altium in me every day life as my primary tool for designing electronic schematics and PCBs but I do understand that not everyone has access to this tool.
 If you do have access to Altium, you will find the entire schematic and part libraries in the **Altium Files** folder.
 On the other hand, if you do not have access to Altium, do not despair as you will find what is known as a Smart PDF of the schematic in the **Documents** folder named "Schematic - CP80 Preamp - SmartPDF."